What is an Advocate?

 Two additional notes on advocacy:

 - Our counsellors will help with the selection of and give final approval to the advocates.
-Ideally, we desire advocates to get a recommendation from a leader within the community of Harvest Bible Chapel.
+Ideally, we desire advocates to get a recommendation from a leader within the community of Hope Church Toronto West.
 This is important as we are looking to leverage the power of mature believers who will not judge but will intentionally pray, encourage, challenge, or even rebuke the counselee instead of being enablers, or flesh-sympathizers.

 - As a general rule, first-degree relatives (spouses, parents, siblings, etc.) don’t make for good advocates.
 We have seen that people who live both roles struggle to remain objective which may hinder the counselling process.
 Again, our counsellors will try to discern with you if your initial choice is a good fit.